 Via Dolorosa, the path covered with tears

-Via Dolorosa is the most sacred path for Christians, located in the Old Town of Jerusalem.
-It is believed that it was the path that Jesus walked on the way to his crucifixion.
+Via Dolorosa is the most sacred path for Christians in the Old Town of Jerusalem.
+It is believed that Jesus walked this path before his crucifixion.

 Actually, Via Dolorosa is not one street.
-It consists of several parts of a few streets and it is a pilgrim route for centuries.
+It consists of several parts of a few streets, and it has been a pilgrimage route for centuries.
 Since this route was changed several times, some scientists think that it cannot be that path.
-But today’s version of Via Dolorosa is dating from the 18th century.
+But today’s version of Via Dolorosa dates from the 18th century.

 You can walk this way alone or with a guided tour.
 But you will always be surrounded by many pilgrims and tourists from all over the world.